 Another way is to use the Excel TRIM function.
 The trim function removes leading and trailing spaces in a cell.
 In the screen snap below, you can see that the spaces aren’t always obvious.
-You have to compare the counts in Columns B and C
+You have to compare the numbers in Columns B and C

 In addition to the TRIM function, I’ll also use Excel’s LEN function and SUBSTITUTE functions.
 These are also considered TEXT functions.

-LEN function returns the number of characters in a string.
+The LEN function returns the number of characters in a string.
 In my case, the number will reflect the number for each reference cell.
 Since a “space” is considered a character, it is counted.

 For example, the formula =SUBSTITUTE(A1,”firefox”,”google”) would replace the word “firefox” with “google” for cell reference A1.